ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 FP: Proposal: let's add this sentence later.
 There is some considerations to be done about using a "cluster of KDC", but I don't want to overcomplicate v-00.
 Security considerations?
 -->

-This document specifies the message flows and formats for:
+This document specifies an interface at the KDC, message flows and formats for:

 * Authorizing a new node to join the group ({{sec-auth}}), and providing it with the group keying material to communicate with the other group members ({{key-distr}}).